Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 Mom hadn’t put up much of a fight in the end, once she saw how much they meant it.

-“Oh.
-Well…that’s nice,” she said.
+"Oh.
+Well…that’s nice," she said.

 Awkward silence fell.
 Ramsey looked out the window and honestly couldn’t tell where she was going.
 She wasn’t driving toward her place on Delaney Row, nor Allison’s place in Lakeside.
 She was heading into the center.
 Were they going shopping?

-“…where are we going, Mom?” he asked.
+"…where are we going, Mom?" he asked.

-She smiled nervously at him in the mirror. “…I was thinking…Uh…How about…how about tacos?
-It’s Tuesday!”
+She smiled nervously at him in the mirror. "…I was thinking…Uh…How about…how about tacos?
+It’s Tuesday!"

 Ramsey and Tristan blinked at each other.
 Something was *definitely* going on with Mom, she *never* took them out for dinner.
 At least, not when they were straight out of school and he was still a little gross from wrestling practice.
 She’d have taken them home and got them cleaned up first.
 And it would’ve been somewhere fancy.
 Not *tacos.*

-“…Is…everything alright, Mom?”
+"…Is…everything alright, Mom?"
 Tristan ventured.

-“Why can’t I just take you out for once?”
+"Why can’t I just take you out for once?"

-“‘Cuz you never do.”
+"‘Cuz you never do."

-Mom hesitated. “…Well…things change.”
+Mom hesitated. "…Well…things change."

-“…Uh…well…I mean…” Ramsey thought about it for a second, looked across at his brother, and they shrugged. “…Yeah.
-That would be nice!”
+"…Uh…well…I mean…" Ramsey thought about it for a second, looked across at his brother, and they shrugged. "…Yeah.
+That would be nice!"

-“Okay.”
+"Okay."
 She gave him a little tense smile in the mirror.

 Something was up for sure, but true to her word she parked outside Ninja Taco and treated them to a Shinobi Trio.
 Ramsey liked chicken (‘cuz it didn’t upset his stomach) while Tristan preferred spicy beef.
 Neither of them even considered the Pouncing Cub Combo for Gaoians: nava paste and crab with *naxas tripe!*